Enable using dynamic runtime libs with when disabling shared libs for Windows

-#3 Updated by Ben Touchette 9 months ago
+#3 Updated by Ben Touchette about 1 year ago

 The patch was made to leave things the way they work as is, but gives the option of creating a static only lib that requires linking to dynamic runtimes a way to do so.
 Yes the whole app needs to be linked that way as well else it just won't link i would think :)